-There's been quite a lot of press coverage about the lack of visibility of 'remote' employees.
+There’s been quite a lot of press coverage about the lack of visibility of ‘remote’ employees.
 And indeed, this lack of visibility can make it difficult to determine which employees might be struggling, who is thriving, and who is ready for a new assignment.
-Consequently, in this new hybrid environment, leaders will need to find more flexible and adaptive ways to encourage effective communication and collaboration in the widest sense.
+In light of this we have highlighted our key traits we believe leaders need to now embrace.

 1. Candour (or Transparency)

 Candour is often defined as honesty but it must be without ambiguity.
 Whilst honesty has always been an important leadership trait, at this time it requires another level and degree, which is where candour comes in.
 In the post Covid-19 workplace where a climate of anxiety and cynicism can exist, the best antidote is candour.
-People respond so much better to the known (certainty), even when it contains bad news, rather than the unknown which can lead to even more anxiety - and in worse-case scenarios can be downright irresponsible.
+People respond so much better to the known (certainty), even when it contains bad news, rather than the unknown which can lead to even more anxiety.

 3. Managing hybrid teams